diablozzq/kickstart.nvim/notes.md

 ]d: Move to the next diagnostic.
 See :help vim.diagnostic.goto_next().

 ### Git

+#### Merges

+- pull the latest / push the latest causing a conflict
+- use enter to open file
+- use = / dd to show diff
+- files should contain merge conflict in diff
+- go to file, delete conflict
+- save and stage and commit

+#### Keys

 - open file <Enter on file>
 - status <leader>gs